-We can also help you apply for Polish citizenship.
+We can also help you apply for Polish citizenship by investment.

-What is the procedure for obtaining a permanent residence permit?
+What is the procedure for obtaining a permanent residence permit in 2022?

 There are several documents that must be submitted in this case and they can also vary based upon the legal status of the person (married to a Polish citizen, the holder of a Pole’s Card, the person has a Polish origin and others).
 Depending on your personal situation, our team of immigration lawyers in Poland can offer legal assistance and can guide you through all the steps.